Students of Concern

 late teens/early 20's).
 As such, many of our students come with significantly more

 life experience than traditionally-aged students.
-Also, and unfortunately, some of
+Also, some of our students come

-our students come with a history of some type of mental health concerns including
+with a history of some type of mental health concerns including depression, anxiety

-depression, anxiety and mental, physical or sexual abuse.
-As a result, some of the
+and emotional, physical or sexual abuse.
+As a result, some course assignments, which

 Many professional organizations have added sections to their ethical standards which